sekaycee/sorting_algorithms/README.md

-# Sorting algorithms
+# Sorting Algorithms

 Project completed during **Fullstack Software Engineering** program at **ALX**.
-It aims to learn about sorting algorithms (bubble sort, insertion sort, selection sort, quick sort and so on) and Big O Notation in **C language**.
+It aims to showcase sorting algorithms (bubble sort, insertion sort, selection sort, quick sort and so on) and Big O Notation in **C language**.

 ## Technologies
 * Scripts written in Bash
 * C files are compiled using GCC
-* Tested on Ubuntu
+* Tested on Ubuntu and Windows 11

 ## Files
-All of the following programs are written in C:
+All the following programs were written in C:

 | Filename | Description |
 | -------- | ----------- |